Become a Volunteer

 What do individuals with a medical or healthcare background do as an MRC volunteer?

 Possible types of "front-line" medical and public health volunteers include:

-- Physicians (including surgeons, medical specialists,
+- Physicians (including surgeons, medical specialists, osteopaths)

 - Physician Assistants

 - Nurses (nurse practitioners, registered nurses, licensed practical nurses, nursing assistants)